 A VLAN represents an isolated layer two domain, identified by a name and a numeric ID (1-4094) as defined in IEEE 802.1Q.
-Each VLAN may be assigned to a site, tenant, and/or VLAN group.
+VLANs are arranged into VLAN groups to define scope and to enforce uniqueness.

 Each VLAN must be assigned one of the following operational statuses:

 As with prefixes, each VLAN may also be assigned a functional role.
 Prefixes and VLANs share the same set of customizable roles.

 VLAN groups can be used to organize VLANs within NetBox.
 Each VLAN group can be scoped to a particular region, site group, site, location, rack, cluster group, or cluster.
 Member VLANs will be available for assignment to devices and/or virtual machines within the specified scope.

 Groups can also be used to enforce uniqueness: Each VLAN within a group must have a unique ID and name.
 VLANs which are not assigned to a group may have overlapping names and IDs (including VLANs which belong to a common site).
 For example, you can create two VLANs with ID 123, but they cannot both be assigned to the same group.